 There’s plenty to do in Adelaide, both within the city and in the surrounding boroughs and suburbs.
 From climbing the treetops to tourist attractions and discovering the adrenaline-fueled obstacle course, there’s a lot to be done on school holidays for the majestic punters.

-So, banish the fearful ‘I ‘m bored’ and use your favorite things to do as a starting point to discover your personal must-see attractions in Adelaide.
-You can plan out your itinerary including places to stay and eat with sites such as Red Balloon.
+So, banish the fearful ‘I ‘m bored’ and use your favourite things to do as a starting point to discover your personal must-see attractions in Adelaide.
+You can plan out you’re itinerary including places to stay and eat with sites such as Red Balloon.

 Fun Things to Do in Adelaide in South Australia

 If you’re looking for fun things to do in Adelaide, the Adelaide Zoo is a great choice.
 You’ll find over 3,000 animals of over 300 species in the zoo, not to mention both native and exotic species.

 Take in the daily animal shows to learn more about the animals and wander through the zoo for a day of fun!

 Over 50 hectares of land make up the impressive Adelaide Botanic Garden.
 And as you walk into all that greenery, you’ll feel like you’re walking into another world.